cchaiken/ccms/marin-idol-performance-camps.md

 {% include idol-camps.html %}

-## Get an Early Bird discount

-Register **before March 1st and receive a $50 discount** off the cost of the week-long camps.

 ## Child Care available

 If you need child care before or after the day's lesson I can arrange that.
 Please [contact me](https://chaikenmusic.com/contact/) to discuss cost and details.